sigp/lighthouse/README.md

 [![Build Status](https://travis-ci.org/sigp/rust_beacon_chain.svg?branch=master)](https://travis-ci.org/sigp/rust_beacon_chain)

 A **work-in-progress** implementation of the Ethereum beacon_chain in Rust.
-It's named "lighthouse" because they are rusty beacons.

 It is an implementation of the [Full PoS Casper chain v2](https://notes.ethereum.org/SCIg8AH5SA-O4C1G1LYZHQ?view) spec and is also